A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission

-Moreover, as discussed in~\cite{Nativi:2020moj} and~\cite{Klion:2020efn}, the interaction between the preceding ejecta and the relativistic jet launched from the central remnant black hole-torus system, which can be the progenitor of the short-hard gamma-ray burst, may also enhance the optical emission by blowing off the ejected material with the first $r$-process peak elements including Y and Zr located in the polar region.
-Note that the probable identification of Sr in the spectra of AT2017gfo~\citep{2019Natur.574..497W} implies that the ejecta as a whole of this BNS merger should also contain a substantial amount of Y and Zr (that are co-produced with Sr, e.g.,~\citealt{Wanajo:2014wha}).
-This suggests that the presence of bright optical emission in a kilonova may indicate the collapse of the remnant NS to a black hole in a short time scale of ${\cal O}(0.1)$\,s.
-To confirm this hypothesis, further systematic investigation based on the NR simulations with the collapsing remnant NSs is needed.
+Note that the probable identification of Sr in the spectra of AT2017gfo~\citep{2019Natur.574..497W} implies that the ejecta as a whole of this BNS merger should also contain a substantial amount of Y and Zr (that are co-produced with Sr).
+This suggests that the presence of bright optical emission in a kilonova may indicate the collapse of the remnant NS to a black hole in a short time scale of ${\cal O}(0.1)$\,s (see also~\citealt{Mosta:2020hlh}).